 We were all quiet.

-“Let’s pray for our babies,” said an older woman, finally.
-“All the babies.”
-We bohemians and B boys and church ladies and hoochie mamas with hypermanicured talons bent our heads in that cold night.
+“Let’s pray for all the babies,” said an older woman, finally.
+We bohos and church ladies and neon mamas and little b boys bent our heads in that cold night.
 Some of us sniffled.
 A few wept openly.

 And then the door to the mobile unit flung open and we crowded in to collect our precious, precious friends.